-When you live in Michigan you should already be aware of their unique no-fault insurance laws.
-All vehicles with license plates must have a basic level of no-fault insurance coverage.
-No-fault means that proving who was the negligent driver is not required in order for you to be compensated.
-Your own insurance will cover your medical bills and will cover up to one million dollars in property damage caused by your car.
+When you live in Michigan you may already be aware of their unique no-fault insurance laws.
+All vehicles with license plates must have a basic level of insurance coverage.
+No-fault means that proving who was the negligent driver is not necessarily required in order for you to be compensated.
+Your own insurance will cover your covered losses caused by your car accident.

 When you call your insurance company, they are going to one your basic information, such as your name and policy number.
 Next, they will ask you to tell them, in your own words, what happened during the accident.
 They will also be in charge of calling the other driver’s insurance company.
 If you have anything such as medical records, pictures, videos or witnesses regarding the accident, they will also need that information.
 Next, they will likely send an insurance adjuster.

 Is Michigan a no-fault insurance state?
 The simple answer is yes.
 However, you might be wondering what no-fault insurance is.
-No-fault insurance is required in the state of Michigan by law.
-All drivers who register and pay for license plates must carry no-fault insurance.
-If you have been in a car crash, no-fault benefits will pay for wages lost due to the injury, your medical expenses and any damage your car may have done to someone else’s property, such as a damaged fence.
+Auto Insurance is required in the state of Michigan by law.
+All drivers who register and pay for license plates must carry the required minimum insurance coverage.
+If you have been in a car crash, insurance benefits will pay for wages lost due to the injury, your medical expenses and any damage your car may have done to someone else’s property, such as a damaged fence.
 With this type of insurance, it does not matter who caused the car accident.

 Every basic policy has a few conditions that have to be met.
 One is PIP (Personal Injury Protection).
 This part of the insurance policy will cover any reasonably necessary medical expense you may have because of the accident, with no maximum limit.
 Furthermore, if you have to lose wages due to time out of work related to the car accident, it will also pay for up to three years 85% of your missed income.

 Another basic portion of any no-fault insurance policy is PPI (Property Protection).
-In this section, no-fault insurance will pay up to $1 million for any damages your car does to another person’s property, such as houses and fences, excluding vehicles – it does not pay for damage done to cars.
+In this section, minimum insurance coverage includes up to $1 million for any damages your car does to another person’s property, such as houses and fences, excluding vehicles – it does not pay for damage done to cars.

-The term “statute of limitations” refers to the amount of time someone has to bring a lawsuit for a specified event.
-Most statute of limitations for car accidents is two to three years.
-According to Michigan law, the statute of limitations on filing lawsuits against at-fault drivers is three years.
+The term “statute of limitations” refers to the amount of time someone has to bring a lawsuit for a specified type of claim.
+The statute of limitations for car accidents varies between states.
+According to Michigan law, the statute of limitations for filing an auto accident lawsuit is three years.
 This three year statute of limitation law applies to both personal injury and wrongful death lawsuits.
 This means a car accident victim has exactly three years from the date of the auto accident to file a lawsuit pertaining to the accident.
 A car accident attorney can be very helpful with this by keeping up with important dates and deadlines of your car accident case for you.